fractal-analytics-platform/fractal-containers/examples/full-stack/README.md

 cd fractal-containers/examples/full-stack
 ```

 2. Startup services with `docker compose up`.
 This can take a while, e.g. a couple minutes with a poor network connection.
-Verify that all is OK e.g. by browsing to http://localhost:5173 and logging in with default credentials (email `admin@fractal.xy` and password `1234`).
+Verify that all is OK e.g. by browsing to http://localhost:5173 and logging in with default credentials (email `admin@example.org` and password `1234`).

 3. Collect the `fractal-tasks-core` tasks pacakge with the `fractal-task` extra.
 This can be done from the web client or the command line.
 In both cases, it may take a few minutes and it will use a sizeable amount of disk space (e.g. 5 GB), mostly due to installing `pytorch` in a Python virtual environment.
     * Collecting tasks can be done from the webclient at http://localhost:5173/v2/tasks/management by setting "Package" to `fractal-tasks-core` and "Package Extras" to `fractal-tasks`.